-I barely looked up when a young Hispanic woman slipped in front of me in my aisle seat to take taking the middle seat on my flight home to New Mexico from San Antonio.
+I barely looked up when a young Hispanic woman slipped in front of me in my aisle seat to take the middle seat on my flight home to New Mexico from San Antonio.
 I had just left my 94-year-old mother in the memory care facility where she lived, not knowing whether I would see her alive again, and I wasn’t paying much attention to anything, though I had noted the man who had politely asked to take the window seat and had gotten up to let him pass just before the young woman completed our trio.

 But soon, out of my peripheral vision, I noticed the young woman had only a small plastic grocery sack clutched in her lap.
 I also noticed that the man in the window seat was noticing her, too, and soon said hello.
 It was clear she spoke no English.
 She had an odd plastic band on her wrist, the kind you might be issued at a concert or a bar.
 He tried to ask her what it was, and she said simply, “shelter.”
 I wondered why she didn’t take it off.
 The window seat man introduced himself.
 “Me llamo Juan,” he said in passable Spanish, though I assumed his name was actually John.
-At first I thought she responded that her name was merci, as in French for “thank you,” but as she repeated it I realized it was, in English, Mercy.
+At first I thought she responded that her name was merci, as in the French for “thank you,” but as she repeated it I realized it was, in English, Mercy.
 (Later, I would look up the translation of “mercy” in Spanish: misericordia.
-I remembered learning the word and thinking how its similarity to “misery” made it seem the antithesis of mercy.)
+I remembered learning the word and thinking how its similarity to the English “misery” made it seem the antithesis of mercy.)
 I used the pronunciation of my name, Hollis, that my Spanish-speaking friends use, “HOleece,” and Mercy repeated it, as did Juan.

 My mother’s greying face, her lost ability to communicate clearly most of the time, my certainty that her death was not far off—all faded into the distance as my interest in Mercy was piqued.
 She was having a hard time buckling her seatbelt and Juan demonstrated.
 She successfully connected the two parts of the buckle, albeit upside down.
 Neither of us corrected her. “¿Es este tu primer viaje en avión (Is this your first plane trip?)”
 Juan asked.
 “Si,” she replied. “¿Cuantos años tienes?
 (How old are you?)”
 “Veinticinco,” she replied.
 I thought I had misheard her.
 Surely she meant 15, not 25.
 She was so petite, so young-looking.
 She had a soft voice, apple cheeks, round limbs.
 Maybe she had a reason to lie about her age.